8x8 web chat complies with WCAG 2.1

-8x8 Contact Center is compliant with Web Content Accessibility Guidelines (WCAG).
-WCAG is meant for websites, tools, and technologies to be designed and developed so that people with disabilities can use them.
-They are considered web accessible and encompass all disabilities that affect access to the Web, including:
+When websites, tools, and technologies are designed and developed so that people with disabilities can use them, they are considered web accessible.
+Web Content Accessibility Guidelines (WCAG) offer recommendations on how to increase the usability of your website, and how to make it accessible to people with disabilities.
+Web accessibility encompasses all disabilities that affect access to the Web, including:

 To comply with WCAG 2.1, 8x8 Contact Center introduces enhancements to the web chat experience, thus allowing 8x8 customers to be WCAG 2.1 AA compliant.
 Learn more (Learn more about the compliance levels > Level A: Minimal compliance; Level AA: Acceptable compliance; Level AAA: Optimal compliance)